alexanderson-sedgwick/action-table/README.md

 	"view": "default"
 }
 ```
 + `ajax-call` makes an AJAX call similar to a GlideAjax call.
 This action also fills out the key values for all keys on the object and then passes each key as a parameter in the AJAX call.
-The `tbl_class` is used to initialize the SPGlideAjax instance and `tbl_method` is specifically added as the `"sysparm_name"` parameter of the AJAX call.
+The `ajax_class` is used to initialize the SPGlideAjax instance and `ajax_method` is specifically added as the `"sysparm_name"` parameter of the AJAX call.
 Both keys can also be specified specifically as a key:value pair on the row's data that can be completed for a more dynamic AJAX call.
-Additionally, a `tbl_complete` key is used for a switch case that can be eithe r`redirect` or `newwindow` and will use the `new_url` key to open or redirect once a response is received.
+Additionally, a `ajax_complete` key is used for a switch case that can be either `redirect` or `newwindow` and will use the `new_url` key to open or redirect once a response is received.
 However, as a note, deeply nested data will NOT get replacements.
 Example:
 ```
 {
 	"label": "Call AJAX",
 	"title": "Activate {{name}}",
 	"classes": "btn btn-success",
 	"action": "ajax",
-	"tbl_method": "ClientCallableScript",
+	"ajax_method": "ClientCallableScript",
-	"tbl_method": "ScriptFunction",
+	"ajax_method": "ScriptFunction",
 	"some_data_for_the_function": "{{sys_id}}",
 	"quick_note": {
 		"this_will_NOT_be_replaced": "{{name}}"